 This Japanese complex is a haven for tourists with a penchant for East Asian items.
-This shopping complex presents a host of charming souvenirs, jewellery, Japanese and Korean stationery, phone accessories, toys, clothing, and shoes.
+This shopping complex in Malaysia presents a host of charming souvenirs, jewellery, Japanese and Korean stationery, phone accessories, toys, clothing, and shoes.
 The arena in the middle also hosts live performances by street artists almost every evening.
 Shoppers are welcome to bargain here.

 Address: Jalan Bukit Bintang, Wilayah Persekutuan Kuala Lumpur Timings: 10:00 AM – 10:00 PM

 Head over to Petaling Street in Kuala Lumpur, the bustling neighbourhood of Chinatown to get the best bargains at the flea markets and street stalls.
 Choose from a wide range of gorgeous Chinese jewellery, lucky charms, bags, wall hangings, clothes, hats, spices, lights, and many more souvenirs.
 Don’t hesitate to haggle here.
 Make sure to hit up the Chinese food stalls lining the streets to keep hunger pangs at bay!

 Address: Jalan Petaling, City Centre, Wilayah Persekutuan Kuala Lumpur Timings: Open 24 hours

 One of the most popular markets for shopping in Malaysia, this market located near Pasar Seni is a hotbed for Indian and Chinese art pieces and accessories.
 Set in an air-conditioned complex, this market provides a great respite from the harsh Malaysian heat.
 Tourists can find great sarongs, bags, clothes, hats, handicrafts, necklaces, and shoes here.